miketobz/ML-Rainfall-Prediction/README.md

 Rainfall prediction has gained utmost research relevance in recent times due to its complexities and persistent applications such as flood forecasting and monitoring of pollutant concentration levels, among others.
 Existing models use complex statistical models that are often too costly, both computationally and budgetary, or are not applied to downstream applications.
 Therefore, approaches that use Machine Learning algorithms in conjunction with time-series data are being explored as an alternative to overcome these drawbacks.

-The main objective of this project is to identify the relevant atmospheric features that cause rainfall and predict the intensity of daily rainfall using various machine learning algorithms, such as Multivariate Linear Regression (MLR), Multilayer Perceptron Neural Network (MLPNN), KNeighbors Regressor, and Ridge Regression.
+The main objective of this project is to identify the relevant atmospheric features that cause rainfall and predict the intensity of daily rainfall using various machine learning algorithms such as Multivariate Linear Regression (MLR), Multilayer Perceptron Regressor (Neural Network), KNeighbors Regressor, Ridge Regression, Random Forest Regressor, and Support Vector Regression (SVR).

-In addition to, Root Mean Squared Error and Mean Absolute Error metrics were used to measure the performance of the machine learning models.
+In addition to, the Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) metrics were used to measure the performance of the machine learning models.

 The dataset was collected from Kaggle.
 It contains meteorological data of Austin, Texas.
 Further, Austin has a humid subtropical climate, which means it has long, hot summers and typically mild winters.
 In July and August, high temps often top out at around 100 degrees Fahrenheit (38 degrees Celsius), sometimes for several days in a row.
 The humidity is usually only at sauna-like levels just before a rainstorm, but even when it’s not raining, the humidity rarely dips below 30 percent.